 - you will virus-check any file or document that you intend sending to us via this website and that you must not send any file or document to us that you know contains, or believe may contain a virus; and

 - you will not send us, via this website, any document or file that you are not legally entitled to send to us without restriction.

 - vary or amend these terms and conditions (in which case any change shall take effect upon being posted to this website).

-Electronic links may be freely made to this website, but only to the Home Page, unless we agree otherwise in writing.
+Electronic links may be freely made to this website.

 If any term of this agreement (including any disclaimer) is, or becomes illegal, invalid or unenforceable in any jurisdiction, that shall not affect: